emily-hong/emily-hong/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from India 🇮🇳
+I'm a self-taught passionate FrontEnd developer from Seoul, Korea

 **About me**